Skip to main content

 1 Unit

-Aligned with the Next Generation Learning Standards, this course covers linear, quadratic, and exponential functions, and statistics.
-The class meets daily for 40 minutes.
-A local midterm exam is given in January, and the Algebra 1 Regents Exam is given in June.
+Algebra 1 is aligned with the Next Generation Learning Standards.
+Topics include linear, quadratic, and exponential functions and statistics.
+The course meets every day for the traditional 40 minutes.
+There is a local midterm exam in January and the Next Generation Algebra 1 Regents Exam is given in June.

 313 Geometry